maxludden/supergene-v2/books/book04/md/chapter-1461.md

 Han Sen nodded.
 He had heard about Qiuming when he was researching demigods.
 He was not from the Zhou family, but for some reason, he was allowed to join Angel Gene.
 He was as mean a person as one could be.

 Zhou Changlong, who had just been slapped, now looked happy again.
-“Brother-in-law, teach that *sshole a lesson!
+“Brother-in-law, teach that asshole a lesson!
 Who cares if they are the daughter and son-in-law of the President?”

 Han Sen watched Qiuming quietly approach, initially believing him to be bluffing.